 Why This Matters

 The sudden placement of L.A.U.S.D.
-Chief Alberto Carvalho on leave following an F.B.I. raid has sparked concerns about accountability in the nation's second-largest school district.
-This development comes at a critical time as education leaders face mounting pressure to address issues of student safety and academic performance.
-The implications of this story will be closely watched by education officials and policymakers nationwide.
+Chief Alberto Carvalho on paid leave following an F.B.I. raid raises concerns about accountability in the nation's second-largest school district.
+This development comes as education leaders face increasing scrutiny over issues like student data privacy and district finances.
+The move has significant implications for the district's operations and the thousands of students it serves.

 Coverage Snapshot